 Most city sightseeing tours include a visit to Tokyo Tower, whether you choose an option by bus, bike, or Go-Kart.
 Private and small-group tours are available, with some combo tours also including a Sumida River cruise.
 To see Tokyo Tower from above, opt for a private helicopter tour of the city.

 Tokyo Tower is a must-see for photographers and first-time visitors to the city.

 The tower contains multiple restaurants, ranging from a food court to formal sit-down venues.

 If you are afraid of heights, Tokyo Tower may not be for you.

 Tokyo Tower is located in the Shiba-koen district of Minato.
 Public transportation is a good way to travel in the city, and the nearest subway stop is Akabanebashi Station on the Oedo subway line.
 Turn left out of the ticket gate and head to the Akabanebashi Crossing exit.
 From there, it’s a 5-minute walk to Tokyo Tower.

 The main observatory is open from 9am to 11pm daily, while the special observatory is open from 9am to 10pm.
 Arrive at dusk to see impressive nighttime views of Tokyo’s city lights.

-On the first floor travelers will find an aquarium of more than 50,000 fish, a souvenir shop, multiple restaurants and an observatory.
+On the first floor travelers will find an aquarium of more than 50,000 fish, a souvenir shop, and multiple restaurants.
 The second floor houses the food court featuring Japanese eats like ramen and soba noodles, as well as pizza and ice cream.
-On the third floor includes the wax museum and the Guinness World Record Museum.
+On the third floor is a wax museum and the Guinness World Record Museum.
 The fourth floor houses an arcade center, while the top floor holds the special observatory and roof garden.